The editor of Popular Mechanics magazine once asked if we’d be interested in writing about building a traditional-style carpenter’s toolbox.

 We said, sure, but suggested that rather than building it entirely out of wood, we’d use a more unusual, cooler-looking material.

 So, we went online and found a company in Decatur, Tennessee, called Storm Copper Components that sells precut sheets of polished aluminum diamond plate.

-This stuff quickly became our new favorite building material.
+This stuff quickly became our new favorite building material!
 The surface of the aluminum is embossed with a traditional diamond-plate pattern, the kind you might see on a bulldozer or dump truck; only it’s highly polished to a mirror-like sheen.

 To see the final product and find out how to build it, go to How to Build a Tough Toolbox on the Popular Mechanics website.